The Royal Priesthood and the Authority of the Church

 Therefore, Luther’s point is that through the power of the Holy Spirit, the Royal Priesthood possesses the freedom of the children of God.
 This means that not only are they not subject to the law coram Deo, but but also that coram Mundo they can free others from the condemnation of the law through the Office of the Keys’ binding and loosing of sins.
 Christ has given them rest (Matt.
 11:28) and they can give others rest through the forgiveness of sins.
 Freedom from all law coram Deo also means freedom from the enslavement to false doctrines, or false laws, which bind the conscience.

-The Royal Priesthood Interprets in the Church through Word and Sacrament
+The Royal Priesthood Interprets through Word and Sacrament in the Church

 All false doctrine boils down to the replacement of the gospel with the law.
 All true doctrine stands in coherence with the “inner-clarity” (Luther) of Scripture, we find in the freeing gospel of grace in Christ (2 Cor.
 2:15-17).
 All false doctrine therefore militates against the gospel in the form of either antinomianism or legalism.
 Christian freedom means the ability to test all teachers within the Church, not on the basis of some supposed inner-autonomous conscience, but on the very public gospel-proclamation of the Church as well as the same gospel-word spoken through the sacraments.